A Transatlantic Princess Cruise From England to Florida

 We chose the Royal Princess because it is one of the newer ships Princess Cruise lines offers and my husband enjoys newer ships more.
-The ship, built in 2013, has a capacity for just over 3,500 passengers.
+The ship, built in 2013, has a capacity of just over 3,500 passengers.
 If you enjoy ocean cruising on larger ships, the Royal Princess is definitely one to try.

-One of the most exciting things about the Royal princess ship is the SeaWalk which is a glassed walkway with a 128 foot view directly down to the sea!
-Walking over this passageway does produce a bit of anxiety, especially if you are afraid of heights, but still it's a fascinating experience.
+One of the most exciting things about the Royal Princess ship is the SeaWalk which is a glassed walkway with a 128-foot view directly down to the sea!
+Walking over this passageway does produce a bit of anxiety, especially if you are afraid of heights, but still, it's a fascinating experience.

 Like all Princess ships, a big draw is the Movies Under the Stars screen which allows movies to be shown on the pool deck.
 Crew members fit each lounge chair on the deck with a cover complete with pillow and provide blankets and free popcorn to the audience.
 It's like a drive-in movie but much more comfortable!
 And at various times during the day, a fountain dances to music and scenes on the Movies Under the Stars screen.
-At night, colored lights really make the fountain show come alive.
+At night, colored lights make the fountain show come alive.

-Along with the usual cruise ship free dining room choices, the Royal princess offers a pizza restaurant which is complimentary.
-In the large atrium there is a gelato station for which there is a nominal charge.
+Along with the usual cruise ship free dining room choices, the Royal Princess offers a pizza restaurant which is complimentary.
+In the large atrium, there is a gelato station for which there is a nominal charge.

-We truly enjoyed our cruise on the Royal Princess not only for her new and exciting additions, but also for the transatlantic itinerary.
+We truly enjoyed our cruise on the Royal Princess not only for her new and exciting additions but also for the transatlantic itinerary.

 On Board the Royal Princess

-While on the ship when not on a tour, and on sea days, here is a list of what I did:
+While on the ship when not on tour, and on sea days, here is a list of what I did:

-- Read 1 book, “Into the Wild” about a young man named Chris McCandless who purposefully went into the wild of Alaska to live by his own means, and died there after four months at the age of 24.
+- Read one book, “Into the Wild” about a young man named Chris McCandless who purposefully went into the wild of Alaska to live by his own means, and died there after four months at the age of 24.

 - Attended a concert by a man named Travis Turpin who is a wonderful vocal impersonator.

-- Attended a classical music strings concert by a group named, “Liberty” which was four young women from the Ukraine.
+- Attended a classical music strings concert by a group named, “Liberty” which was four young women from Ukraine.

 - Attended a concert by Chris Watkins on an electric violin.